Join Us

 Uses of Directional Drilling

-Directional drilling is particularly used for:
+Directional drilling is notably used for:

-• Installation of underground utilities.
+• Installation of underground utility lines.

-• Geothermal energy production.
+• Geothermal energy generation.

 Comparison of Drilling Techniques